magao-x/handbook/observers/reduction/sparkles.rst

         We use the unsats to establish the reference image, which has the star precisely centered on our desired pixel (i.e. the center of rotation for ADI).

-        #.
+        a.
 Perform a precise registration and centering of the unsats using a fit to the core of the PSF.
            (see above for discussion of matching jitter).
 A Gaussian is probably fine but make sure you tune the fit so it is not biased by the Airy rings, etc.  An Airy pattern fit may be more robust.